Lakshamohan/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 ![Screenshot 2025-04-24 191339](https://github.com/user-attachments/assets/d4834bda-44be-4e5e-8f38-457765eb77e4)

 **Result:**

 Thus the given logic functions are implemented using and their operations are verified using Verilog programming.
-**Result:**

-Thus the given logic functions are implemented using and their operations are verified using Verilog programming.